tav-singh/TouristFlickr/README.md

 2. Created base visualization, added map, some control uis and landing page (Gamma)
 3. Created backend (Tavneet)
 4. Graphs and charts from cost of living and safety index (Jiacheng)
+5. Design the front end and make the intermediate report(Leyu)